ericktatsui/Touch-Menu-Like-Android/README.md

 ## Property and Methods

-You can use this property and methods after call the plugin.
+You can use this property and methods after calling the plugin.

 **Property**